jfg956/mysql-server/jfg_brain_dump.md

 ### Other Notes

-While preparing this work, I saw that Percona Server has `Rows_affected` in its slow log file output (MySQL does not).
+While preparing this work, I saw that Percona Server has `Rows_affected` in its slow query log file (MySQL does not).
 I opened a feature request for this, framing it in such a way that it does not read "please implement this feature from Percona".  ;-)
 - [Bug#114961: Please consider adding fields to log_slow_extra](https://bugs.mysql.com/bug.php?id=114961)